TW-DemosToDoor-Banner

 Other Recreation

 Beach.
 The beach at Little Dix extends for half a mile.
 Bohios, or thatched umbrellas, shade pairs of cushioned lounge chairs along the entire length of the beach and are free for guests to use.
-The sand to the east of the dock has a softer consistency than the sand to the west, which has more tiny fragments of shell.
 The waters along all of it are very shallow and remarkably warm.
 In addition, guests can request a free shuttle to any of nearly a dozen other beaches—The Baths of Virgin Gorda the most famous among them—located elsewhere along the west coast of Virgin Gorda or on such nearby islands as Great Dog and George Dog.

 And ...
 Watersports abound, including snorkeling, sailing, kayaking, waterskiing.
 Hiking trails lead up into the hills.
 And on various days there are guided garden tours, hands-on exhibits by a reef expert, local conch and coconut jewelry demonstrations, and more.